When Jesus Doesn't Feel Like Enough

 I will tell you that you need to put work into your relationship with Christ just like you would a friend.
 Spend time with him.
 Talk to him.
 He is all throughout the pages of scripture.
 I would suggest you spend time in scripture and then spend time in prayer.

 Prayer is where we dialogue with the Godhead.
-It so much more than an emergency phone call because we are in need.
-Prayer can be intimidating and overwhelming when it’s not something your use to.
+It is so much more than an emergency phone call because we are in need.
+Prayer can be intimidating and overwhelming when it’s not something you are used to.
 It gets easier and less intimidating the more you do it.
 Also, the more you pray, the more you just might feel the presence of the Lord.

 For the Lord will not forsake his people;